Logo

 Accounting

-Whenever our accounting team sends a message that is related to your accounting service or ordered product you will see it under the accounting category.
-Keep in mind that since 2023 you can also reply to any message from the team or send a message to Unicount to forward accounting documents or any other sensitive files.
+Whenever our accounting team sends a message about your accounting services, you will see it under the accounting category.
+Keep in mind that since 2023, you can also reply to any message from the team or send a message to Unicount to forward accounting documents or any other sensitive files.

 News

-We have given up on Mailchimp this year and now we provide free updates on the Estonian laws and taxes to our clients via Dashboard Messages.
+We have given up on Mailchimp this year, and now we provide free updates on Estonian laws and taxes to our clients via Dashboard Messages.
 The nutshell extract comes once a month if we find relevant news to deliver.

 Mail forwarding

-When logging in next time we check that the personal identification number you have on your e-resident card, Smart-ID, ID-card or Mobile-ID is linked to at least one active virtual office subscription.
-There can be multiple virtual office subscriptions connected to users who have multiple companies in Estonia.
-Unicount has no multi-user support available yet to have different users accessing the Client Dashboard.
+When logging in next time, we will check that your personal identification number on your e-resident card, Smart-ID, ID-card, or Mobile-ID is linked to at least one active virtual office subscription.
+Multiple virtual office subscriptions can be connected to users with multiple companies in Estonia.
+Unicount has no multi-user support yet for different users accessing the Client Dashboard.

-Whenever your company has received a mailed item such as a bank card you might want to have it forwarded to your location outside of Estonia.
+Whenever your company receives a mailed item, such as a bank card, you might want to have it forwarded to your location outside Estonia.
 You can order Mail forwarding from the Client Dashboard.
-By default your mail is forwarded to your residential address stored with Unicount.
-Whenever you need your mail delivered to any other address it is best to inform us in advance.
+By default, your mail is forwarded to your residential address.
+Whenever you need your mail delivered to any other address, it is best to inform us in advance.

 Unicount uses Estonian Post (Omniva) tracked and signed service for forwarding or DHL Express courier.
-A service charge of 35 euros including VAT will be charged on your card for Estonian Post service.
+A service charge of 35 euros, including VAT, will be charged to your card for Estonian Post service.
 DHL Express service in Europe costs 85 euros plus VAT.
 Mail forwarding fees are always charged on your card via Stripe before forwarding.
 Please see this manual to learn how to add or change your payment card via Client Dashboard.

 Courier deliveries

-According to the Terms of Service, Unicount does not receive nor forward mailed or courier-delivered parcels to its Clients except when it has been agreed beforehand.
-There are though some courier-delivered mail items arriving to our clients each week such as Amazon signup confirmation letters and Wise debit cards.
-Depending on the person delivering the tracked and signed item it may be that they get confused when entering the Avala office building and not finding your company name.
-To make sure that they do not leave with your important envelope it may be good to notify Unicount support in advance so that we can give a phone number to the courier for calling the office from the reception.
-Also, always use the Veskiposti 2-1002 address so that the receptionist would know that it is addressed to the Unicount client.
+According to the Terms of Service, Unicount does not receive nor forward mailed or courier-delivered parcels to its Clients except when agreed beforehand.
+Some courier-delivered mail items are arriving to our clients each week, such as Amazon signup confirmation letters and Wise debit cards.
+Depending on the person delivering the tracked and signed item, they may get confused when entering the Avala office building and not finding your company name.
+To ensure they do not leave with your important envelope, it may be good to notify Unicount support in advance so that we can give a phone number to the courier to call the office from reception.
+Also, always use the Veskiposti 2-1002 address so the receptionist knows it is addressed to the Unicount client.
 Suite number 1002 is solely for Unicount virtual office clients’ use.

 User language and translations available

-Whenever the Unicount team can determine that a message received from authorities is a standard template used by the court or tax office, our custom pre-translated templates with extra explanations are applied for you to grasp the official documents received in Estonian.
-If no exact pre-translated template is found you can always translate the received communication by using a machine translation service such as Google Translate.
+Whenever the Unicount team can determine that a message received from authorities is a standard template used by the court or tax office, our custom pre-translated templates with extra explanations are applied so you can grasp the official documents received in Estonian.
+If no exact pre-translated template is found, you can always translate the received communication using a machine translation service such as Google Translate.
 There is also a Google Translate integration available in the message view.
-After choosing your preferred user language in the communication preferences tab you would only need it if none of the languages supported by Unicount self-service matches your needs.
-Please contact Unicount support if you cannot understand the content of any official message or want to be sure that the machine translation is correct.
+After choosing your preferred user language in the communication preferences tab, you will only need it if none of the languages supported by Unicount self-service match your needs.
+Don’t hesitate to contact Unicount support if you cannot understand the content of any official message or want to ensure the machine translation is correct.

 How can I renew my virtual office rental subscription?

 This is incredibly easy when signing up with a bank card as a payment method.
-Unicount will simply automatically renew your virtual office subscription for the next 12 months by charging the annual service fee 7 days before the expiry day.
-All you need to do is make sure that your payment method or passport is not expired and Unicount will do the rest automatically.
-When in trouble because of a missing card for automatic Stripe payments you can download your invoice from the Subscription menu and wire the money to Unicount for manual renewal.
-Invoices are available 60 days before the expiry and you can always see your current subscription period from the Client Dashboard.
+Unicount will automatically renew your virtual office subscription for 12 months by charging the annual service fee 7 days before expiration.
+You only need to ensure your payment method or passport is not expired, and Unicount will do the rest automatically.
+When in trouble because of a missing card for automatic Stripe payments, you can download your invoice from the Subscription menu and wire the money to Unicount for manual renewal.
+Invoices are available 60 days before the expiry, and you can always see your current subscription period on the Client Dashboard.

-Whenever you would like to switch service providers you can cancel your service from the Subscription menu and then change your registered office address and contact person in the Business Register before the expiry date.
+If you want to switch service providers, you can cancel your service from the Subscription menu and change your registered office address and contact person in the Business Register before expiry.

 Thanks for reading!